microsoft/PSRule/docs/scenarios/install-instructions.md

 ## Getting the modules

-Install from [PowerShell Gallery][psg-psrule] for all users (requires permissions)
+Install from [PowerShell Gallery][module-psrule] for all users (requires permissions):

 ```powershell
 # Install PSRule module
 Install-Module -Name 'PSRule';
 ```

-Install from [PowerShell Gallery][psg-psrule] for current user only
+Install from [PowerShell Gallery][module-psrule] for current user only:

 ```powershell
 # Install PSRule module
 Install-Module -Name 'PSRule' -Scope CurrentUser;
 ```

-Save for offline use from PowerShell Gallery
+Save for offline use from PowerShell Gallery:

 ```powershell
 # Save PSRule module, in the .\modules directory